 Inventory fulfillment errors are incredibly costly to supply chain operations.

 In a leaned-out operation with a low profit margin, it doesn’t take more than a few errors to turn batches of orders unprofitable.
-And increasing the speed needed to meet customer quick-turn preferences just exacerbates the problem.
-There’s no way to recoup the cost; you can only incur the cost of rework.
-Productive labor hours wasted, good money after bad.
-The only proven winner is to avoid getting yourself in that position from the start.
+Increasing the speed needed to meet customers’ quick-turn preferences just exacerbates the problem.

 “Warehouse operations is a symphony.
 Every worker needs high-quality ‘instruments’ to perform at an elite level.
 For preventing errors, increasing productivity, and minimizing downtime, advanced wearables keep things in harmony.
 Best-in-class wearables have been shown to reduce error rates by 35%.”